#NationalHCAW

 Councils

 Check out the national Google Map we have created which provides links to every council website in the UK.
-We have ticked in green those that provide hate crime information on their websites, and crossed in red those that don't.
+We have ticked in green those that provide hate crime information on their websites and crossed in red those that don't.

 Our hope is that every council around the UK will eventually provide basic hate crime information and advice on their websites.